 1. TERMS & CONDITIONS OF SALE.
 The following conditions of sale make up the entire terms and conditions on which items listed in Rock Island Auction Company’s (known hereafter as “RIAC”) catalog, on the internet web site and addendum sheets will be offered for sale or sold by RIAC.
 All bidders who participate by bidding in this auction agree to the terms and conditions of sale and agree to be bound by same.
 Any notices, posted or oral, during the sale, are also part of our terms and conditions of sale agreement.
 Acceptance of a bidder card or a bidder number constitutes acceptance of the following terms and conditions of sale.
 The purchaser’s rights and RIAC’s respective rights and obligations hereunder are governed by Illinois law.
-By bidding at RIAC’s auction, whether in person or by agent, sealed bid, telephone bid, via the internet or other means, the purchaser or bidder agrees that the contract created by these terms and conditions of sale is made and performed in the County of Rock Island, State of Illinois and further agrees that should any dispute arise from this contract the sole and exclusive jurisdiction for contractual disputes is Rock Island County, State of Illinois.
+By bidding at RIAC’s auction, whether in person or by agent, sealed bid, telephone bid, via the internet or other means, the purchaser or bidder agrees that the contract created by these terms and conditions of sale is made and performed in the County of Rock Island, State of Illinois and further agrees that should any dispute arise from this contract the jurisdiction for contractual disputes is Rock Island County, State of Illinois.
 THE AUCTIONEER IS NOT RESPONSIBLE FOR ANY ERRORS OF THE PURCHASER INCLUDING BUT NOT LIMITED TO THE PURCHASER BIDDING ON THE WRONG LOT.

 3. SALES TAX.